Care Volunteer Projects in Ethiopia

 Voluntary Community Development work with Projects Abroad

 Projects Abroad is based in Addis Ababa, Ethiopia's capital.
 Located in the centre of the country at an altitude of 2400m, Addis Ababa is the third highest capital city in the world.

-Care volunteers in Ethiopia work in orphanages, day care centres, kindergartens and care homes in and around the capital.
-The homes provide full-time care for orphaned or abandoned children and are places where children are given friendship and support while they wait to be adopted.
-Day care centres and kindergartens provide a safe haven where children can be free to play and learn away from the stresses of their home or street lives.
-The children who have made it to these homes and centres crave the emotional and educational support that volunteers have the time and energy to give.
+Care volunteers in Ethiopia work in care centres and kindergartens in and around the capital.
+The homes provide full-time care for abandoned children and are places where children are given friendship and support.
+Care centres and kindergartens provide a safe haven where children can be free to play and learn away from the stresses of their home or street lives.
+The children who have made it to these centres crave the emotional and educational support that volunteers have the time and energy to give.
 This is where your help is most needed.

 Our Ethiopian team organise a workshop once a month for our care volunteers in the Addis Ababa office.
 The workshop provides care volunteers with a valuable overview of the care system in Ethiopia.
 You will also receive advice and suggestions regarding activities to carry out at your placement.

 Volunteering abroad on a Care Project in Ethiopia

 Apart from fundamental childcare activities such as feeding the children and getting them ready for the day, you will find yourself getting involved in other essential activities.
 Whether you are helping a child to learn to count, organising a game of catch or letting a child braid your hair, volunteer work in Ethiopia will make a difference to the quality of their daily lives.